 - ACT or SAT.
 One of these tests is required for all incoming freshman.
 UF accepts both and has no preference.
 There is no limit on the number of times a student may take the tests and the writing sections are no longer required.

 - SAT Subject Matter Tests.
 While homeschool transcripts are accepted, SAT subject tests are required to demonstrate proficiency in all subject matter areas, unless the student has taken 2 or more classes in those subjects from a regionally accredited entity.
-A student can only take two SAT subject tests at a time and it can take several weeks for UF to receive the official scores, so it is critical to plan to have plan for taking these tests if needed.
+A student can only take two SAT subject tests at a time and it can take several weeks for UF to receive the official scores, so it is critical to have a plan for taking these tests if needed.

 It’s never too early to start